Key Takeaways

 A modification is accounted for as a separate lease if both conditions are met:

-- The modification increases the scope (adds right to use additional assets)
+- The modification increases the scope by adding the right to use one or more underlying assets

-- The additional consideration is commensurate with the standalone price for the increase in scope
+- The increase in consideration is commensurate with the standalone price for that increase in scope

 If Not a Separate Lease